Zahner-elektrik/Zahner-Analysis-Python/README.md

 Programming is done with the latest Python version at the time of commit.

 If you work with equivalent circuits and you need the fit and simulate functions, you need the [Zahner Analysis](https://zahner.de/products-details/software/Zahner-Analysis) with its REST interface.
 To use the REST interface, you need a licensed [Zahner Analysis](https://zahner.de/products-details/software/Zahner-Analysis) with at least version **3.2.1**.
-The [Zahner Analysis](https://zahner.de/products-details/software/Zahner-Analysis) is **not required for importing and plotting** data.
+The [Zahner Analysis Software](https://zahner.de/products-details/software/Zahner-Analysis) is **not required for importing and plotting** data.

 The packages [matplotlib](https://matplotlib.org/), [SciPy](https://scipy.org/) and [NumPy](https://numpy.org/) are used to display the measurement results.
 The [requests package](https://pypi.org/project/requests/) is necessary to communicate with the Zahner Analysis.
 Jupyter is not necessary, each example is also available as a Python file.